jigsid/papiauto/README.md

 0:40
-AI in this free course you will learn how to build a SAS product just like 0:46 many chat slide is an automation tool built specifically for Instagram that allows users to capture and nurture 0:53 leads through an automation sequence when viewers comment or send you a DM with a specific keyword we can use that 1:00 as a trigger to fire off automations that send that user a DM and that's why 1:05 it's called slide cuz you can slide in people's DMS and so this is the only video on YouTube that will teach you how 1:10 to build a many chat clone there's not a single Source out there that can physically teach you how to build an 1:17
+AI in this free course you will learn how to build a SAS product just like 0:46 many chat Boostly is an automation tool built specifically for Instagram that allows users to capture and nurture 0:53 leads through an automation sequence when viewers comment or send you a DM with a specific keyword we can use that 1:00 as a trigger to fire off automations that send that user a DM and that's why 1:05 it's called Boostly because you can boost your engagement and slide into people's DMs and so this is the only video on YouTube that will teach you how
+1:10
+to build a many chat clone there's not a single Source out there that can physically teach you how to build an 1:17